Projects

 Our staff have extensive experiences within research projects within fisheries and aquaculture.
 Below you can see some of our research projects

 In response to the pressing challenges posed by human activities and climate change on marine ecosystems, BioProtect, a newly-funded EU project, has been officially launched.
 Coordinated by MATIS in Iceland, the 8 million EUR bring together 18 partners from 8 countries.
-Over the next four years, these partners will collaborate to develop innovative, adaptable, and scalable ecosystem-centered solutions aimed at safeguarding and restoring biodiversity across European seas, from the Arctic to the Atlantic Ocean.
+Over the next four years, these partners will collaborate to develop innovative, adaptable, and scalable ecosystem-centred solutions aimed at safeguarding and restoring biodiversity across European seas, from the Arctic to the Atlantic Ocean.

 The project will consolidate these solutions into an Area-Based Management Decision Support Framework (ABM-DSF), which will be demonstrated at five different study sites across Europe, including Norway, Iceland, Ireland, the Azores, and Portugal.
 BioProtect will actively engage with a wide range of stakeholders to ensure the effective implementation and utilisation of its solutions by end-users.
 By raising awareness and enabling stakeholders and citizens to participate in the decision-making process, BioProtect empowers them to protect and restore marine ecosystems and biodiversity.